 - 3.4.1.
-The Chief Executive will set the Agenda for meetings, with contributions expected from each of the Members. - 3.4.2.
-The Agenda and supporting papers will be sent out at least one week in advance of the meetings and should be submitted by members no later than one week in advance of the meeting.
+The Chief Executive will set the agenda for meetings, with contributions expected from each of the members. - 3.4.2.
+The agenda and supporting papers will be sent out at least one week in advance of the meetings and should be submitted by members no later than one week in advance of the meeting.
 Any late papers will be deferred to the next meeting. - 3.4.3.
-Members to ensure that all papers clearly state the agenda item number, the author, the purpose of the paper and the action the EMT is asked to consider (as per the corporate template). - 3.4.4 - Papers which are circulated for virtual approval by EMT must be done so by the Director/EPA before the meeting agenda and papers have been published. any papers for virtual approval will be noted on the agenda for each meeting only after these have been circulated, with any decisions homologated at the meeting.
-Any virtual papers which are circulated after the publication of the meeting papers will not be included on the agenda and will be deferred to the next meeting."
+Members to ensure that all papers clearly state the agenda item number, the author, the purpose of the paper and the action the EMT is asked to consider (as per the corporate template). - 3.4.4.
+Papers which are circulated for virtual approval by EMT must be done so by the Director/EPA before the meeting agenda and papers have been published.
+Any papers for virtual approval will be noted on the agenda for each meeting only after these have been circulated, with any decisions homologated at the meeting.
+Any virtual papers which are circulated after the publication of the meeting papers will not be included on the agenda and will be deferred to the next meeting. - 3.4.5.
+All papers submitted to the EMT must include a clear introduction and conclusion, be reviewed by the Director and their EPA for accuracy and completeness and be free from errors.
+The purpose of each paper must be clearly stated using one of the following categories: